Geyse: Benfica (2018–2019)

-Geyse agreed to a transfer to the newly formed S.L.
-Benfica in May 2018.
-She joined her new team in September 2018, after playing for Brazil at the 2018 FIFA U-20 Women's World Cup.
-She scored 16 goals in her first four games for Benfica, who had entered the second division in Portugal.
-Geyse also scored 6 goals in one match against Almeirim.
-By the end of the season, Geyse had scored 51 goals in 29 matches for the club, 41 of those being league goals and the other 9 being scored in the 2018–19 Taça de Portugal Feminina.
+In May 2018, it was announced Geyse had signed for newly formed Nacional II Divisão side Benfica.
+She joined her new team in September 2018, after the conclusion of her national team commitments for Brazil at the 2018 FIFA U-20 Women's World Cup.
+She made her debut for the club on 16 September, scoring five goals in a 28–0 victory over Ponte Frielas.
+The following match she scored another five goals as Benfica beat Os Vidreiros 19–0.
+Her personal best return was six goals in a match against Almeirim.
+Despite scoring 42 goals in 21 league appearances, Geyse finished fourth in the golden boot standings.
+Benfica teammate and Brazil international Darlene topped the standings with 80 goals.
+Benfica were crowned champions and earned promotion.
+Geyse scored a further nine goals in the Taça de Portugal as Benfica won the trophy in their first season.

-In the first half of the 2019–20 Campeonato Nacional Feminino season, Geyse featured in eight matches and scored just one goal.
 In January 2020, Benfica rescinded their contract with Geyse by mutual agreement.

 Second stint at Madrid CFF (2020–2022)

 In January 2020, Geyse re-signed for Madrid CFF, which was at the bottom of the Primera División table.
 She scored five goals from 5 league matches before the 2019–20 league season was ended prematurely due to the COVID-19 pandemic in Spain.
 On 21 July 2020, Geyse extended her contract with Madrid CFF to the end of 2020–21 season.

 The following season, on 21 April 2021, Geyse scored in the quarterfinal of the 2020–21 Copa de la Reina in a 2–1 victory over Real Madrid.
 Madrid CFF faced eventual treble-winners FC Barcelona in the semifinals, and Geyse played all 90 minutes as they fell in a 4–0 defeat.

-On 10 October 2021, Geyse scored four goals in a 5-4 Madrid CFF win against Real Betis.
+On 10 October 2021, Geyse scored four goals in a 5–4 Madrid CFF win against Real Betis.
 In the quarterfinals of the 2021–22 Copa de la Reina, Geyse scored but was sent off with a red card.
 Madrid ended up losing the match in extra time.
 Although Madrid CFF finished 13th in the league, Geyse finished her second season at Madrid CFF with a league-high 20 goals.
 She earned her first Pichichi title, which she split with Barcelona's Asisat Oshoala, who also scored 20 league goals.
 Geyse became the first South American in the Spanish women's league to achieve top scorers honors.

-Barcelona (2022-present)
+Barcelona (2022–2023)

-In June 2022, Geyse is announced by the victorious Spanish club FC Barcelona Femení, where she will wear the number 18 shirt with a contract until 2024.
+In June 2022, Barcelona announced the signing of Geyse with a contract until 2024.

+Manchester United (2023–present)

+On 18 August 2023, English Women's Super League club Manchester United announced the signing of Geyse.